 VDI Solutions will:

 Over the past several years, technologies for streaming applications have entered the marketplace, making a significant impact.
-Historically, entire program applications were always installed on individual user systems, with the exception to scenarios similar to the use of Terminal Services.
+Historically, we install entire program applications on individual user systems, with the exception to scenarios similar to the use of Terminal Services.
 We know that only specific parts of computer programs need to be available at any time for the end user to perform particular functions.

-This means that programs do not require a complete installation on individual client computers, rather parts of it can be delivered over a low bandwidth network as needed.
-Application streaming is usually combined with application virtualization, meaning that applications are not installed in the traditional sense.
-Applications can be streamed to an end-point device such as a laptop, I-Pad or Smart Phone and be available to the user even when the device is not connected to the network.
+This means that programs do not require a complete installation on individual client computers, rather over a low bandwidth network we send parts of the program as needed.
+In addition, application streaming is usually combined with application virtualization, meaning that applications are not installed in the traditional sense.
+Applications are able to stream to an end-point device such as a laptop, I-Pad or Smart Phone and be available to the user even when the device is not on the network.
 Hence application virtualization and streaming allows for much greater compatibility, manageability, increased user productivity and portability of the applications themselves.

 The benefits of Application Virtualization include:

 To find out if moving to a virtual environment is the best fit for your organization, contact a member of our technical sales team today!
 OC Cloud 9, the Cloud Services Division of Orange County Computer® can design a custom virtual solution to meet the infrastructure needs of your technology environment.

 For more information, please contact us via telephone at 949-699-6619 or via email at Contact Us